 A big fish in the world of aquarium hobbyists, saltwater aquarium supplier Marine Depot was acquired by Bulk Reef Supply in July of 2021.

 Founded in 1997, Marine Depot built an engaged following during its more than 20 years in operation.
-The company offered a popular educational blog for reef-building hobbyists and published a bi-annual catalog that was a mainstay of aquarium-enthusiasts across the U.S.
+The company offered a popular educational blog for reef-building hobbyists and published a bi-annual catalog that was a mainstay of aquarium enthusiasts across the U.S.

-Marine Depot also launched online sales before e-commerce was a common avenue for retailers, presenting founder Wayland Wong a series of challenges to overcome.
+Marine Depot also launched online sales before e-commerce was a common avenue for retailers, presenting founder Ken Wong with a series of challenges to overcome.
 Not only did Wong need to build a digital platform before services like Shopify existed but he also had to figure out warehousing, logistics, and server housing, he said in a Q&A on the company website.

 Wong reflected that Marine Depot’s educational blog content — now widely known as content marketing — was an important avenue to attract customers.

 “When I felt ‘I got something here’ was when customers would convey to me my information was helping them succeed or when they would tell me the product I helped them buy was the right choice for them,” Wong said.

 When it came time to sell Marine Depot